CuteChibiko/TalkingData/README.md

 ## How to run

-At first, put sample_submission.csv test.csv test_supplement.csv train.csv to input directory.
+At first, put sample_submission.csv test.csv test_supplement.csv train.csv to `input` directory.

-Then run run.sh as follows,
+Then run shell scripts as follows,

 `$ cd scripts/`